Guiding & Climbing Instruction

 I offer periodic group courses and will post the schedule on this page.
 This allows me to keep the classes affordable.
 Class size is limited to six people most of these classes.
 Simply contact me at email@example.com to register.

-Feb 13 - Self Rescue 1 - Self Rescue for Mulitipitch Climbing.
+Sat, Nov 12 - Self Rescue for Mulitipitch Climbing.
 Learn fundamental skills that are essential for efficient self-rescue on multipitch terrain.
 Participants should have some multipitch climbing experience.
 Class size limited to six participants.
 Location: Mount Lemmon.
-Cost $65.
-Email me at firstname.lastname@example.org to be placed on a waiting list.
+Cost $65. ***FULL*** Email me at firstname.lastname@example.org to be placed on a waiting list.

 Self Rescue 2 - Review fundamental skills from Self Rescue 1 and learn additional skills for efficient self-rescue on multipitch terrain.
 Class size limited to six participants.
 Dates TBA.

 Traditional Climbing 1 & 2 - Two classes for those with sport climbing experience who want to expand their skills to multipitch traditional climbing.

 For the beginning climber, learning the right techniques can save hours of frustration, help avoid dangerous situations, and reduce the chances of getting hurt.

 Learning to make placements, lead, build anchors, belay, route find, and manage time, rope, and transitions are all important aspects of climbing.
 Teaching these skills requires a completely sound knowledge base, a logical approach to teaching, and a massive amount of experience.
 Very few recreational climbers possess these qualifications.
 A certified guide, however, has undergone rigorous training and examination to demonstrate competence in both climbing and instruction.